 To request reproduction services or obtain permission, please consult the Requesting Reproduction and Permission section.

-The John Joseph Moakley Archive and Institute collects Suffolk University’s institutional records, manuscript collections and oral history interviews that are relevant to the University, its research interests, mission statement and core values.
-The Archive Oversight Committee reviews all proposed acquisitions based on this policy, the needs of the University and the collection’s overall research value.
+The John Joseph Moakley Archive and Institute collects and preserves archival collections that are relevant to Suffolk University and its research interests, mission statement, and core values, including Suffolk University’s institutional records as well as manuscript collections and oral history interviews.
+The Archive’s staff will review all proposed acquisitions based on this policy, the needs of the University, the collection’s overall research value, and the availability of resources to care for a collection.
 The Archive will consider acquiring research materials from the following categories:

-- Faculty papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of tenured faculty, or those who have spent a significant portion of their career at Suffolk University, that illustrate significant contributions made to the University, their profession or field of research, or with an affiliated organization, or other employing institution.
+2. Faculty papers: On a case-by-case basis, the Archive will consider the donation of the personal papers of tenured faculty, or those who have spent a substantial portion of their career at Suffolk University, that illustrate significant contributions made to their field of research, their profession, or to Suffolk University.
 Please consult the Guidelines for Faculty Donors for more specific information.
-Guidelines for Faculty Donors (.pdf)

 In general, the Archive cannot accept the following materials: